Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Refactor the Greeting App

-With your Greeting App built, you're going to learn to 'think in React' by breaking down your small `App` into components and refactoring it to use them.
+With your Greeting App built, you will learn to 'think in React' by breaking down your small `App` into components and refactoring it to use them.

-You’ve built your first app and it’s looking and working great.
-Currently, it’s using the class-based component approach, but you’re going to refactor it to achieve a few things:
+You built your first app and it’s looking and working great.
+Currently, it’s using the class-based component approach, but you will refactor it to achieve a few things:

 - Think about your apps in a component, modular fashion.